Shailesh268/Shailesh268/README.md

 - 👋 Hi, I’m @shaileshchandramalviya
 - 👀 I’m interested in Web Development.
 - 🌱 I’m currently learning HTML CSS JavaScript
-- 💞️ I’m looking for a job as a website developer.
+- 💞️ I’m looking for a job as a web developer.
 - ✨ Mail to: shaileshchandramalviya@gmail.com
 <!---
 Shailesh268/Shailesh268 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.